racker/rackspace-monitoring-rb/README.md

 # New Projects should use [Fog](http://github.com/fog/fog).
 This gem has been deprecated.
-Its functionality was merged into the fog gem.
+Its functionality will be merged into the fog gem starting with version 1.15.0.

 # Rackspace Cloud Monitoring Ruby Bindings